TechPrimers/defensive-demo/README.md

 # Defensive Demo
-This DEMO project is WORK IN PROGRESS
+This DEMO project is used for running Chaos Experiment

 ## REST endpoints
 - `/actuator/chaosmonkey` - Chaos Monkey for Spring Boot